paschalogu/azureterraform/README.md

 cd devtechproj
 ```

 1.)
-Terraform Script that provisions the servers on Azure (repository)
+Terraform Script that provisions the servers on Azure Cloud

 2.)
-Git & GitHub for Version Control (repository)
+Git & GitHub for Version Control

 3.)
-Jenkins Pipeline GitHub, Terraform, Azure (repository)
+Jenkins Pipeline GitHub, Terraform, Azure

 4.)
-Using Ansible to configure the webserver (repository)
+Use Ansible to configure the webserver hosted on Azure Cloud